-An impression of each print commissioned from today to 1967 is held in the PCA Print Archive.
-This forms a collection of national significance, and an important snapshot of Australian print practice over half a century.
+An impression of each print commissioned since 1967 is held in the PCA Print Commission Archive.
+This forms a collection of national significance, and an important survey of Australian print practice over half a century.

-In 2012 the State Library of Victoria acquired one print from each limited edition in the collection, thus the PCA Print Archive is now also preserved in its entirety in this major public collection.
-The SLV continue to acquire the complete set of prints commissioned every year by the PCA in order to retain the complete collection as it grows.
+In 2012 the State Library of Victoria acquired one print from each limited edition in the collection, and so the PCA Print Commission Archive is now also preserved in its entirety in this major public collection.
+The SLV continues to acquire the complete set of prints commissioned every year by the PCA, in order to retain the complete collection as it grows.

 The collection can be accessed for study by appointment, at the PCA office in the Fitzroy Town Hall, Melbourne.
 Contact us on 03 9416 0150 or firstname.lastname@example.org for more information.